decades42/decades42/README.md

-- Only know a little bit of C++ & Python & Lua & SourcePawn
+- Only know a little bit of C++ & Python
 - Interested in game-hacking and reverse engineering but always sucks at them

 <!---